Sgt. Richard Nolan kept P-40s, P-47s in the air in WWII

 Nolan lost his first pilot in Italy.
 Second Lt.
 John Morgan of Chicago was flying his P-40 on a ground support mission over the abbey at Monte Casino when his plane was hit by enemy ground fire and exploded in the air.

 Most of the rest of the time, he assisted 2nd Lt.
-Mike McGraph of New York City.
-Like Morgan before him, McGraph began by flying the out-dated P-40, but eventually switched to the far superior P-47 Thunderbolt, possibly the best ground support airplane in WWII.
+Mike McGrath of New York City.
+Like Morgan before him, McGrath began by flying the out-dated P-40, but eventually switched to the far superior P-47 Thunderbolt, possibly the best ground support airplane in WWII.

 The 324th Fighter Group took part in the 7th Army’s invasion of Southern France in mid-August 1944.
 It set up shop at the big French air base at Istres.